Milk Chocolate Tart.

 - Turn the oven down to 160 C.

-- Carefully place in the oven for about 25 mins until there is still a wobble in the middle.You need to watch carefully to make sure the tart doesnt catch.
+- Carefully place in the oven for about 25 mins until there is still a wobble in the middle.You need to watch carefully to make sure the tart doesn’t catch.
+I pour half the mixture in and then carry the tart to the oven before pouring in the rest.

 - Allow to cool to room temperature before chilling in the fridge.Serving the tart chilled a little does improve the texture.